Academic Catalog

 Attributes: Core Creative Arts (CCA)

-Introduces contemporary art.
-Presents major artists in cultural, historical, and political contexts.
-Topics may include the changing nature of the avant-garde, the roles of the critic and the economic market, new forms of art making, and the expanding conceptions of creative self-expression, particularly with regards to gender identity and race.
-Course may include field trips to MASS MoCA and other local sites of contemporary art.
+Introduces global modern and contemporary art.
+Presents influential artists in cultural, historical, and political contexts from the 19th century to the present.
+Topics may include the changing nature of the avant-garde, new forms and theories of artmaking, and the expanding conceptions of creative expression in relationship to contemporary issues.

 Attributes: Core Creative Arts (CCA)